ConsumerDataStandardsAustralia/standards/slate/source/includes/security/endpoints/_authorisation.md

 <a id="authorisation-endpoint"></a>
 ### Authorisation End Point

 > Non-Normative Example
-> This example demonstrates how an ADR may send an authorisation request object by value in the front-channel to the Data Holder
+> This example demonstrates how an ADR may send an authorisation request object by value in the front-channel to the Data Holder.

 ```
 ## Request